-Noa Levy Baron is graduating in May 2020 from the Dual BA Program Between Sciences Po and Columbia University.
-Majoring in Human Rights with a specialisation in Psychology, she wrote a research essay entitled “Art Therapy with Refugees: Overcoming Processes of Pathologization and Fostering Social Integration”, which won the Human Rights Institute of Columbia Essay Contest.
+Noa Levy Baron graduated in May 2020 from the Dual BA Program Between Sciences Po and Columbia University.
+A Human Rights Major with a specialisation in Psychology, she wrote a research essay entitled “Art Therapy with Refugees: Overcoming Processes of Pathologization and Fostering Social Integration”, which won the Human Rights Institute of Columbia Essay Contest.
 Interview.

 Your essay "Art Therapy with Refugees: Overcoming Processes of Pathologization and Fostering Social Integration” was recently selected as a winner of the Columbia University Human Rights Essay Contest.
 What led you to write on this topic?